Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections

 \subsubsection{Elastic Kinematic Cuts}

-Because elastic scattering kinematics are overdetermined by measuring momenta and angles for both leptons and protons, we can identify elastic events and determine the incident lepton energy by a series of four kinematic cuts. \begin{enumerate} \item Co-planarity cut: The elastically scattered lepton and proton emerge back to back in the azimuthal direction.
+Because elastic scattering kinematics are overdetermined by measuring momenta and angles for both leptons and protons, we can identify elastic events and determine the incident lepton energy by a series of four kinematic cuts. \begin{enumerate} \item Co-planarity cut: The elastically scattered lepton and proton are co-planar.
 As a result, the azimuthal angle difference between the lepton and the proton ($\Delta \phi = \phi_l -\phi_p$) was sharply peaked at 180$^\circ$ (Fig.~\ref{fig:kin}, upper left).

-\item Lepton Energy Cuts: The unknown energy of the incident lepton can be reconstructed using the scattering angles of the lepton ($\theta_{l}$) and the proton ($\theta_{p}$) as,
+\item Lepton Energy Cuts: The unknown energy of the incident lepton can be reconstructed using the scattering angles of the lepton ($\theta_l$) and the proton ($\theta_{p}$) as,

-The incident lepton energy can also be calculated using the momenta of the lepton ($p_{l}$) and the proton ($p_{p}$) and their scattering angles as,
+The incident lepton energy can also be calculated using the momenta of the lepton ($p_l$) and the proton ($p_p$) and their scattering angles as,

-$E^{\text{angles}}_{l}$ is expected to have better precision than $E^{\text{mom}}_{l}$ because the relative angle resolution of CLAS is better than the momentum resolution.
-Kinematic variables such as $Q^{2}$ and $\varepsilon$, which require knowledge of the beam energy, were calculated using $E^{\text{angles}}_{l}$.
+$E^{\text{angles}}_l$ has better precision and accuracy than $E^{\text{mom}}_l$ because the scattering angles are better determined by CLAS than the momentum.
+Kinematic variables such as $Q^{2}$ and $\varepsilon$, which require knowledge of the beam and scattered lepton energies were calculated using $E^{\text{angles}}_l$ and $E'_{\text{calc}}$.
 Figure~\ref{fig:IncidentBeamSum} shows the beam energy for $e^{+}$ and $e^{-}$ reconstructed using Eq.~\ref{eq:E1}.
-A beam-energy cut of $E^{\text{angles}}_{l}>0.85$ GeV was applied to avoid the lower energies where the energy distribution is changing rapidly.
+A beam-energy cut of $E^{\text{angles}}_l>0.85$ GeV was applied to avoid the lower energies where the energy distribution is changing rapidly.

 For perfect momentum and angle reconstruction, Eqs.~\ref{eq:E1} and~\ref{eq:E2} yield the same result,